-Odunaike and Dehinbo (2009).
 Odunaike and Dehinbo (2009) assessed the e-learning readiness of Tshwane University of Technology (TUT) using the following dimensions in their instrument: business readiness, stakeholders readiness, technology readiness, content management readiness, training process readiness, culture readiness, and financial readiness.

-Srichanyachon (2010).
 Srichanyachon (2010) identified technology, human resources, and culture as essential components for colleges and universities to consider prior to implementing online education.
 His constructs of institutional readiness have been discussed only in his article.
 No data collection has been done to report the validity and reliability of his instrument.
 Also, his research article is formulated according to Thailand's educational context of online education.
 He noted additionally the importance of having a proportional number of computers with internet access to students, the frequency of teacher training, and recommendation for the adoption of e-learning and face-to-face instruction in a single course to increase the learning effectiveness.

-Darab and Montazer (2011).
-Initially, the e-learning readiness model proposed by them aimed to develop an appropriate e-learning model that can be used to assess the Iranian higher education institution based on comparative studies and the perspectives of national experts.
+Darab and Montazer (2011), initially, proposed the e-learning readiness model aimed to develop an appropriate e-learning model that can be used to assess the Iranian higher education institution based on comparative studies and the perspectives of national experts.
 Their model consists of 14 constructs which are grouped into three dimensions.
-Hard readiness includes equipment and network infrastructures; Soft readiness include regulations, management, culture, content, human resources (professors, staff, students), policy, security, standards, and finance; lastly, Coordination, Supervision, and Support readiness are composed of supervision, support, and assessment aspects.
+Hard readiness includes equipment and network infrastructures; Soft readiness include regulations, management, culture, content, human resources (professors, staff, and students), policy, security, standards, and finance; lastly, Coordination, Supervision, and Support readiness are composed of supervision, support, and assessment aspects.
 Two of the nine indicators listed under soft readiness (laws and regulations and management) were considered the most critical indicators for the implementation of e-learning systems in Iranian universities.
 Later, their model was applied to Tarbiat Modares University, one of the prestigious universities in Iran, to provide an accurate and comprehensive assessment of e-learning.
-Below is the figure showing the e-learning readiness of the university.

-Omoda-Onyait and Lubega (2011).
-Omoda-Onyait and Lubega (2011) attempted to determine the elearning readiness of higher education institutions in Uganda using their proposed model.
+Omoda-Onyait and Lubega (2011) attempted to determine the e-learning readiness of higher education institutions in Uganda using their proposed model.
 They noted that existing models are geared toward developed countries; thus, they offered a model for emerging economies.
 Their model consists of five constructs such as content, pedagogy, technology, culture, and awareness which are arranged from top to bottom of the pyramid.
 They collected their data from the eight public and private universities in Uganda.
 The questionnaire was administered to students and staff.

-Saekow and Samson (2011).
 Saekow and Samson (2011) reviewed success factors in e-learning adoptions derived from a survey conducted in Thailand and the USA.
 The five constructs they used for their model are "policy, technology, finance, human resources and infrastructure" dimensions.
-They adopted their e-learning readiness components from Borotis and Poulymenakou's model.
+They adopted their e-learning readiness components from Borotis and Poulymenakou's (2004) model.
 According to them, to have successful online programs, administrative support (under the policy dimension) at the top level is essential for the success of online programs.
 They mentioned that the most frequently cited success factors included the allocation of support resources to online programs, the development of a clear, well-defined project plan, the careful selection of introductory curriculum offerings, and training and workshop sessions of teachers to assist in the development of effective teaching styles.

-Djamaris, Budi Priyanto, and Jie (2012).
-Djamaris et al. (2012) determined the e-learning system readiness of PT Petarmina, in Indonesia, by using the framework proposed by Aydin and Tasci.
+Djamaris et al. (2012) determined the e-learning system readiness of PT Petarmina, in Indonesia, by using the framework proposed by Aydın and Tasci (2005).
 Djamaris et al. also used technology, innovation, people, and self-development dimensions to achieve such a goal.
 Findings revealed that, in general, the said university demonstrated e-learning readiness, although the aspect of their human resources need some improvements.